ZixiBenZhang/ml4dv/README.md

 ---
 ___LLM4DV___ is a benchmark for utilising large language models in hardware design verification.
-This project provides a workflow for incorporating LLMs in stimuli generation (i.e. generating inputs for testing a device).
-The goal is to generate stimuli to cover most of the test bins (i.e. test cases) with the LLM generating tokens as few as possible.
+This project provides a framework for incorporating LLMs in test stimuli generation (i.e. generating inputs for testing a device).
+The goal is to generate stimuli to cover most of the test bins (i.e. test cases) from a predefined coverage plan with the LLM using as few tokens as possible.

-This project contains two device-under-test:
+This project contains three device-under-test:
 1. __Stride detector__: a device that detects single- and double-stride patterns.
-This kind of design is the core of prefetchers for CPUs.
+This kind of design is the core of data prefetchers for CPUs.
 2. __*Ibex* instruction decoder__: a RISC-V instruction decoder.
+3. __*Ibex* CPU__: a RISC-V CPU, with instruction and data memory.

 This project provides hardware descriptions and various design verification methods for each of the DUTs.